shak11/SIEM/README.md

 ```sh
 python3 WebUI.py
 ```
-This will allow you to monitor your current network
+This will allow you to monitor your current network through a web interface

 ## License
 Ronen Vaaleni , Netanel Levi, Shaked Beno